sfei/sfb_dfm/README.md

         git clone https://stash.sfei.org/scm/nobm/sfbay_freshwater.git
         git clone https://stash.sfei.org/scm/nobm/sfbay_potw.git

 Now you have most of the pieces in place to set up the run.
-You should take a moment to check that the input files inside all these repositories have data during your intended simulation period!
+You should take a moment to check that the input files inside all these repositories have data during your intended simulation period.
 You need to check three things, to start:

  6) check input data to make sure it covers simulation period
 	a) check the freshwater inflows file to make sure there are data during the simulation period, e.g.
 			/boisevol1/hpcshared/open_bay/hydro/full_res/wy2005/sfb_dfm/sfbay_freshwater/outputs/sfbay_freshwater.nc
 	this data comes primarily from hydrological models at SFEI. for wy2013-wy2017 the data are based on BAHM, and Emma's notes give an overview of that model here https://docs.google.com/document/d/1zcmm4JZ3jDb_MAG8dfY-vgInAC1kAH1N76LW4PV8Q5k/edit#heading=h.emy5l0qu2qlh
-	for wy2018-wy2021 we use WDM, and we don't have great documentation for this model yet. talk with Tan Zi (tanz@sfei.org), he's the SFEI hydrological modeler, to get more data!
+	for wy2018-wy2022 we use WDM, and we don't have great documentation for this model yet. talk with Pedro Almodovar, he's the SFEI hydrological modeler, to get more data
 	b) check the POTW inflows file to make sure there are data during the simulation period:
 			/boisevol1/hpcshared/open_bay/hydro/full_res/wy2005/sfb_dfm/sfbay_potw/outputs/sfbay_delta_potw.nc
-    these data come from a variety of sources, and currently the repository is a bit of a mess.
-Sienna White worked to clean it up and suck in nutrient input data in addition to flows through wy2019. it is less messy now, but the part of Rusty's scripts that used to track the data source is broken. the vast majority of the data are based on reporting by the POTW's in the annual GAR report that Dave Senn gets from Mike Falk. there's about a one year delay between a given water year and the report availability.
+    these data come from a variety of sources, but the vast majority of the data are based on reporting by the POTW's in the annual GAR report that Dave Senn gets from Mike Falk. there's about a one year delay between a given water year and the report availability.

     Warning: make sure the file is actually called "sfbay_delta_potw.nc", and not something slightly different like sfbay_delta_potw_Aug2022.nc because this is the file name sfb_dfm will look for